megbeckim/PhotosWebSite/README.md

 *Backlog*

+* fix portrait/fullscreen on mobile not to have too big a font!
 * fix videos (which means support videos!), or else remove them
+* when returning to the album, make sure to show the last photo looked at
 * the drop shadow is _just_ visible when the headers scroll away, which means the top of the picture is never 100% clear
 * send message to web master
 * show map of dive destinations